Lake Express

-Lake Express High-Speed Ferry is an American company that operates a seasonal ferry service across Lake Michigan between Milwaukee, Wisconsin and Muskegon, Michigan.
+Lake Express High-Speed Ferry is an American company that operates a seasonal ferry service across Lake Michigan between Milwaukee, Wisconsin and Muskegon, Michigan, operating a similarly-named ship, the HSC Lake Express.
 The Lake Express Milwaukee terminal and the company headquarters are located near the Port of Milwaukee.
 Their ferry travels a distance of about 80 mi, in two-and-a-half hours, across Lake Michigan.

 History

-Lake Express commenced operations on 1 June 2004.
+Lake Express commenced operations on June 1, 2004.
 The service was the first regular ferry operation to connect Milwaukee and Muskegon since Milwaukee Clipper service had been discontinued in 1970.

+In 2020, the Milwaukee ferry terminal was designated the eastern end of the Wisconsin portion of U.S. Bicycle Route 30.

 Fleet

 Lake Express operates one vessel with a capacity of 250 passengers and 46 vehicles.